Jane Austen in popular culture: British identity and politics

+Commercialisation and sexuality

-A particular issue for Austen adaptations is the way Austen has become a form of "cultural capital" for one to assert one's social superiority.
+Austen has become a form of "cultural capital" for one to assert one's social superiority.
 In this regard, Austen has become a "brand", which is especially potent as the "Austen brand" has both high cultural connotations and mass appeal.
-Irvine commented that as painful as this may be to English professors like himself, at least part of the mass appeal of the Austen films today is due to a "perceived continuity" between Austen's novels and the modern "bodice rippers," historical pulp novels published by such companies as Silhouette, Harlequin and Mills and Boon.
-A recurring complaint made by critics concerns the "harlequinization" of Austen on the silver screen, which is seen as cheapening and dumbing down Austen for a mass audience.
+Irvine commented that as painful as this may be to English professors like himself, at least part of the mass appeal of the Austen films today is due to a "perceived continuity" between Austen's novels and the modern "bodice rippers" and historical romance novels, especially Regency romance novels.
+A recurring complaint made by critics concerns the "harlequinization" of Austen in film, which is seen as the cheapening and oversimplification of Austen for a mass audience.
 However, Irvine noted that in Austen's own lifetime, her work was popular, but seen as low culture, being lumped in at British libraries together with "popular fiction" books that were the ancestors of the Harlequin romances.
-The idea that Austen was a high culture writer only started later, and certainly the appeal of the Austen films to many today seems to be that they are seen as a high culture version of Harlequin romances.
-Andrew Davies, the producer who has made a career of adapting Austen for film, has confessed as much to the charge of "harlequinization", saying he liked "a bit of bodice-ripping" when he turned Austen's books into films.
+The perception of Austen as a high culture writer only started later, and certainly the appeal of the Austen films to many today seems to be that they are seen as a high culture version of Harlequin romances.
+Andrew Davies, who has produced several Austen films, has confessed as much to the charge of "harlequinization", saying he liked "a bit of bodice-ripping" when he adapting Austen's novels into films.
 The American critic Dianne F. Sadoff wrote disapprovingly of Davies's efforts to add in the scenes that he asserts that "Austen couldn't write" but claims that she wanted to write.
-Sadoff took issue with the 2007 version of Northanger Abbey in which Davies added scenes of Catherine Moreland imagining being kidnapped and subjected to semi-consensual sado-masochistic sex, and the 2008 version of Sense and Sensibility which begins with a seduction scene mentioned as only happening a long time ago in the novel.
+Sadoff took issue with Jon Jones' 2007 adaptation of Northanger Abbey in which Davies added scenes of Catherine Moreland imagining being kidnapped and subjected to semi-consensual sado-masochistic sex, and the 2008 version of Sense and Sensibility which begins with a seduction scene mentioned as only happening a long time ago in the novel.